Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 \begin{Assumption} We impose the following more general condition on $K$: \begin{itemize} \item $\|K\|_{L^1}<\infty.$ \item $\nabla\cdot K=0$ in the sense of distributions. \item There exists $V\in L^\infty$ such that $K=\nabla\cdot V$. \end{itemize} \end{Assumption}

-An easy computation shows that $\|K\|_{L^p(\mathbb{T}^2)}<\infty$ for $p\in[1,2)$ but $\|K\|_{L^2(\mathbb{T}^2)}=\infty$.
-Taking the Biot-Savart kernel $K$ into the proof of Theorem \ref{integrablccase}, one sees the proof remains formally correct despite two technical issues: \begin{enumerate} \item The well-posedness of \eqref{thm1nparticlesystem} as a stochastic particle system is unknown.
-A solution is to replace the SDEs by the corresponding Fokker-Planck PDEs.
+Elementary computation shows the Biot-Savart kernel $K$ given in \eqref{biotsavart} satisfies $K\in L^p(\mathbb{T}^2)$ for $p\in[1,2)$ but $K\notin L^2(\mathbb{T}^2)$.
+Taking the Biot-Savart kernel $K$ into the proof of Theorem \ref{integrablccase}, the proof remains formally correct despite two technical issues: \begin{enumerate} \item The well-posedness of \eqref{thm1nparticlesystem} as a stochastic particle system is unknown.
+We may replace the SDEs by the corresponding Fokker-Planck PDEs.
 The well-posedness of the so-called \textit{entropy solutions} of Fokker-Planck PDEs for the Biot-Savart kernel $K$ are proven in \cite{jabin2018quantitative}. \item In the proof we need to establish inequality \eqref{integrablefirst}, which follows if $\|K\|_{L^2(\mathbb{T}^d)}<\infty$.
-This is not verified by the Biot-Savart kernel $K$, and we may solve the problem by noticing that $K$ has the graident form $K=\nabla\cdot V$ and $V\in L^\infty$, then integrate by parts.
-One need gradient estimates of the densities of \eqref{thm1nparticlesystem} and \eqref{thm1mckeanvlasov}, which can be found for example in \cite{guillin2021uniform}.
-Integration by parts techniques are used in an essential way in \cite{jabin2018quantitative}, so we expect the same should appear in our proof when $\|K\|_{L^2(\mathbb{T}^d)}=\infty$. \end{enumerate}

-To simplify presentations, we will restrict to the subcritical case, i.e. Assumption \ref{assumption1}.
-Our proof builds a bridge between the two major works in propagation of chaos (the Biot-Savart kernel, Jabin and Wang \cite{jabin2018quantitative}; and the BBGKY hierarchy, Lacker \cite{lacker2021hierarchies}), improving (in the subcritical case \ref{assumption1}) the convergence rate in the former paper to $O(k^2/n^2)$, and extending the latter paper to interactions having an essential singularity.
+This is not verified by the Biot-Savart kernel $K$.
+Currently, our proof strategy does not seem to be applicable in the case when $\|K\|_{L^2(\mathbb{T}^d)}=\infty$. \end{enumerate}